IloBe/RNN-Generate-TV-Scripts/README.md

 This way you can stay up to date with any changes we make by pulling the changes to your local repository with git pull.

+Additionally, a workspace utility [file](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/May/5b0dea96_workspace-utils/workspace-utils.py) is added, to make sure that the remote GPU connection during model training is stable.
+This file is not part of the Udacity repository, it has to be added manually from the mentioned llink.

 2. **If you are running the project on your local machine (and not using e.g. AWS services)** create and activate a new environment.
 First, move to directory `path/to/RNN_TV-Scripts-project`.
 Have in mind that it will take days to train this model on 'normal' CPU hardware.
   - __Windows__
   ```